qoco-org/qoco/docs/index.rst

 .. glossary::

     Robust
-        Given that QOCO implements a primal-dual interior point method, it is very robust to ill conditioning in problem data and does not require and tuning.
+        Given that QOCO implements a primal-dual interior point method, it is very robust to ill-conditioning in problem data.

+    Fast
+        QOCO is faster than most commercial and open-source second-order cone solvers (benchmarks coming soon!)

+    Easy to use
+        QOCO can be called from C, C++, Python, and soon MATLAB, and from parsers such and CVXPY making it easy to use.

+    Tuning-free
+        QOCO does not require any hyperparameter tuning to achieve good performance.

     Embeddable
         Since QOCO is written in C, it can easily be run on any embedded system.